quazheat/Steam-avatar-bot/README.md

 If you choose to use the VBS script, make sure you have enabled scripts on your system by running the following command:

 Set-ExecutionPolicy RemoteSigned -Scope CurrentUser

+Inside of RunBot.ps1 you need to change $scriptPath = "" also path need to be changed inside VBS (if you want to use it)